WordPress migration process

 # END WordPress

-Also search for all instances of the /subdirectory in it to replace.
+Also search for all instances of the /subdirectory in it to replace them accordingly.